mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

 - Latin nanpa-linja-n numeric proper name: ...neko...
-- Numeric Cartouche: [... nena en kala open ...]
+- Numeric Cartouche: [... nena e kala open ...]
 - Abbreviated Cartouche: [... kala ...]
 - Abbreviation #~: ...eko...
 - The scientific notation indicator is used to mark the whole statemant “by 10 to the power of”.